Oklahoma panhandle: History

-What is now the Oklahoma Panhandle has been occupied for millennia.
+What is now the Oklahoma panhandle has been occupied for millennia.
 The Paleo-Indian people of the region were part of the Beaver River complex.
 A Paleo-Indian encampment, the Bull Creek site, dates back to approximately 8450 BCE, and the Badger Hole site dates to circa 8400 BCE.

-Shortly before the arrival of European explorers, the Panhandle was home to Southern Plains villagers.
-From 1200 to 1500, the semi-sedentary Panhandle culture peoples, including the Antelope Creek phase, lived in the region in large, stone-slab and plaster houses in villages or individual homesteads.
+Shortly before the arrival of European explorers, the panhandle was home to Southern Plains villagers.
+From 1200 to 1500, the semi-sedentary panhandle culture peoples, including the Antelope Creek phase, lived in the region in large, stone-slab and plaster houses in villages or individual homesteads.
 As horticulturists, they farmed maize and indigenous crops from the Eastern Agricultural Complex.
 Several Antelope Creek phase sites were founded near present-day Guymon, including the McGrath, Stamper and Two Sisters sites.
-The arrival of horses from Spain in the 16th century, allowed American Indian tribes to increase their hunting ranges.
+The arrival of horses from Spain in the 16th century allowed American Indian tribes to increase their hunting ranges.
 These Southern Plains villagers became the Wichita and Affiliated Tribes.

-The Western history of the Panhandle traces its origins as being part of New Spain.
+The Western history of the panhandle traces its origins as being part of New Spain.
 The Adams–Onís Treaty of 1819 between Spain and the United States set the western boundary of this portion of the Louisiana Purchase at the 100th meridian.
 With Mexican independence in 1821, these lands became part of Mexico.
 With the formation of the Texas Republic, they became part of Texas.
 When Texas joined the U.S. in 1846, the strip became part of the United States.

 The Cimarron Cutoff for the Santa Fe Trail passed through the area soon after the trade route was established in 1826 between the Mexicans in Santa Fe and the Americans in St. Louis.
 The route was increasingly used during the California Gold Rush.
 The cutoff passed several miles north of what are now Boise City, Oklahoma, and Clayton, New Mexico, before continuing toward Santa Fe.

-When Texas sought to enter the Union in 1845 as a slave state, federal law in the United States, based on the Missouri Compromise, prohibited slavery north of 36°30' parallel north.
-Under the Compromise of 1850, Texas surrendered its lands north of 36°30' latitude.
+When Texas sought to enter the Union in 1845 as a slave state, federal law in the United States, based on the Missouri Compromise, prohibited slavery north of 36°30' north latitude.
+Under the Compromise of 1850, Texas surrendered its lands north of 36°30', rather than have a portion of the state as "free" territory.
 The 170-mile strip of land, a "neutral strip", was left with no state or territorial ownership from 1850 until 1890.
 It was officially called the "Public Land Strip" and was commonly referred to as "No Man's Land."

 The Compromise of 1850 also established the eastern boundary of New Mexico Territory at the 103rd meridian, thus setting the western boundary of the strip.
 The Kansas–Nebraska Act of 1854 set the southern border of Kansas Territory as the 37th parallel.
 This became the northern boundary of "No Man's Land."
 When Kansas joined the Union in 1861, the western part of Kansas Territory was assigned to the Colorado Territory but did not change the boundary of "No Man's Land."